svumo/QuizGenAI/README.md

 ## Licence

 Distributed under the MIT Licence.
 See `LICENSE.txt` for more information.
-(You will need to add a `LICENSE.txt` file with the MIT Licence text if you choose this licence).

 ## Contact